mobile app bar

 Los Angeles Chargers head coach Jim Harbaugh reacts after defeating the New England Patriots at Gillette Stadium.

-The AFC has finally exorcised the demon that is the Kansas City Chiefs, and their elimination from this year’s postseason is beginning to quite literally pay dividends for their rival coaches.
-The Los Angeles Chargers became the heroes of the National Football League after their narrow 16-13 victory in Week 15 marked the end of the Chiefs’ decade-long playoff appearance streak, sparking celebrations across the nation.
+The Los Angeles Chargers became the talking point of the National Football League after their narrow 16-13 victory in Week 15 marked the end of the Chiefs’ decade-long playoff appearance streak.
+It sparked celebrations among rival fans across the nation.

-That could mean an $80-million pledge for the Chargers if everything is fully guaranteed, and while that may sound like a lot of cash, it’s only enough to make Harbaugh the third highest-paid head coach in the NFL.
-The front man of the aforementioned Chiefs, Andy Reid, is still leading the way with a $20-million salary, while Sean Payton of the Denver Broncos ranks just ahead of Harbaugh with a yearly income of $18 million.
+The front man of the Chiefs, Andy Reid, is still leading the way with a $20-million salary.
+Sean Payton of the Denver Broncos ranks just ahead of Harbaugh with a yearly income of $18 million.

 Now, here we are in the midst of Week 17, and that same Houston team has just ended the Chargers’ four-game win streak.
-So while most would be going home to count their newfound stack, Harbaugh will likely be going straight to the film room to begin preparing for a potential postseason rematch with this emerging rival of his.
+So while most would be going home to count their newfound stack, Harbaugh will likely be going straight to the film room to begin preparing for a potential postseason rematch with this emerging nemesis of his.

-Of course, as with everything else in the NFL, that’ll be easier said than done, but for now, it’s good to know that the Chargers are willing to spend what it takes to potentially find their first AFC Championship appearance since 2007.
+Of course, as with everything else in the NFL, that’ll be easier said than done.
+But for now, it’s good to know that the Chargers are willing to spend what it takes to potentially find their first AFC Championship appearance since 2007.

 About the author